Published 24 Jun 2022

 - Supporting Details: Additionally, the goods have been delivered in good and/ or working condition, or the services have been performed satisfactorily, and payment can be made to the supplier.

 - Supplemental Documents: If purchase requisition is for goods; please attach the packing slip or proof of delivery with this report.

 How to Make Receiving Reports Easier

 Receiving reports had been traditionally done on paper, but today’s technology allows the creation of digital receiving reports from mobile-ready templates.
 In other words, a receiving report can now be made easier through auto-generation from mobile devices while onsite.
 Here are more specific results when taking advantage of digital receiving reports:

-Receiving reports need to contain all the important information involving deliveries received by the business. iAuditor by SafetyCulture can help employees use powerful receiving report templates during deliveries and record all the information you need and more.
+Receiving reports need to contain all the important information involving deliveries received by the business.
+SafetyCulture (formerly iAuditor) can help employees use powerful receiving report templates during deliveries and record all the information you need and more.